-All emergency portals undergo a deep clean on a six monthly basis in addition to other cleans in order to reduce the bioburden.
+All emergency portals undergo a deep clean on a six monthly basis in addition to other cleans.

 All terminal clean requests required within working hours are requested via the IPT.
 Requests for terminal cleans outside of these hours are requested via the Site Matron, and are completed by the respective teams to ensure that patient flow is not slowed down.